NatCATModeling/R4H2O/manuscript/4_r4h2o_visualise.md

 This function creates a simple grey plot because we only should add colour to expresses data or complying with a style guide.
 You can force *ggplot* to use colour by using `geom_bar(fill = "blue")`, or any other colour you might fancy.

+R understands colours in HTML [hex codes](https://www.w3schools.com/colors/colors_picker.asp).
+These codes consist of three hexadecimal numbers (ranging from 00 to FF) for red, green and blue.
+The hex code `#FF0000` results in a purely red colour, `#00FF00` is green and `#78417A` is a deep purple.

-R understands colours in HTML [hex codes](https://www.w3schools.com/colors/colors_picker.asp), or one of the many colour names available in R. The [University of Columbia](http://www.stat.columbia.edu/~tzheng/files/Rcolor.pdf) hosts a useful PDF document with a list of the available colours.
+Colours also have names.
+All the basic colours, such as red, green and blue, and many more subtle colours can be named.
+The [University of Columbia](http://www.stat.columbia.edu/~tzheng/files/Rcolor.pdf) hosts a useful PDF document with a list of the available colours.
 Which one is your favourite?

 X> Add your favourite colour to the bar plot.